mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

 # Visual Inspections, Factory Floor.

-This guide will help any person working in the factory floor set up their first automated visual inspection project.
-The steps below should be done before attending the workshop to make sure you have the right priviledges in Azure for your solution
+This accelerator will help any person working in the factory floor to set up their first automated visual inspection project based on their custom scenario.
+The steps below should be done before attending the workshop to make sure you have the right priviledges in Azure for your solution.

 ## Content:
 - [Task 1:  Virtual Machine](#Task-1-Virtual-Machine)